Born with malformed limbs 52 years ago, thalidomide victim still fights for compensation | CBC News

 'I am a hero of history'

-Hébert's sense of humour is still in tact as she talks about some of the accommodations she needs to continue to live in her own home.
+Hébert's sense of humour is still intact as she talks about some of the accommodations she needs to continue to live in her own home.

 "I don't have a ramp to bring my scooter with me in my truck.
 I don't have a ramp outside my door.
 I don't have the [modified] steering wheel because my steering wheel is too heavy for me to turn on my SUV."